 - Providence Equity Partners in its acquisition from General Motors and Ford of a majority stake in OEConnection, the established market leader in cloud-based technology solutions that facilitate the efficient location, sale, distribution and dynamic pricing of automotive parts.

-- Dell in its proposed $1.5 billion acquisition of 3PAR, a leading global data-storage provider.
+- Dell in its proposed, and later terminated, $1.5 billion acquisition of 3PAR, a global data-storage provider.

 - The Dolan family in its $22 billion effort to take Cablevision private.